 - Small bleeding in the front part of the eye after the laser (uncommon).
-In most cases, it clears in a week
+In most cases, it clears in a few days.

-- A cataract (cloudiness of the lens) may develop quickly in the eye that received laser treatment (very rare).
+- A cataract (cloudiness of the lens) may develop in the eye that received laser treatment (rare).

 - Sometimes, the hole may scar or close after a while.
-This may require another laser treatment (rare).
+This may require another laser treatment (uncommon).